Do you what type of locks you have on your doors?

 What Entry Lever Lock Is?

-Lever handle locks are frequently used for inner doors, specifically in commercial settings.
-They have a large push down style handle used to open the door.
-Lever locks are frequently used over knob locks as they are easier to open as they can be pushed down rather than having to turn a knob.
-Frequently when accessability, perticularly for handicap individuals, is important lever locks are used.
+Lever handle locks are frequently used for external or even inner doors.
+Specifically in commercial and residential settings and shape.
+An Entry lever lock have a large push down style handle used to open the door.
+Lever locks are frequently used over knob locks as they are easier to open with occupied hands,as they can be pushed down rather than having to turn a knob.
+Frequently when accessibility, particular for handicap individuals.
+That how is important and popular lever locks are used.

 Keypad Lock / Electronic Lock